blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

+This section covers a variety of advanced topics.

 ### Isolating application components

 If you are interested in components from the application layers of your image, but not interested in components